 Professor O’Neill has published on Romantic literature, especially the work of Percy Bysshe Shelley, on Victorian poetry, and on an array of British, Irish, and American twentieth- and twenty-first-century poets.
 His research has concentrated on questions of literary achievement and of poetic influence, dialogue, and legacy.
 Books published relatively recently include (with Michael D. Hurley) Poetic Form (CUP, 2012), and, co-edited with Anthony Howe and with the assistance of Madeleine Callaghan, The Oxford Handbook of Percy Bysshe Shelley (2013; paperbacked 2017).
 He is the co-editor (with Mark Sandy and Sarah Wootton) of two volumes from Pickering & Chatto: Venice and the Cultural Imagination (2012) and The Persistence of Beauty: Victorians to Moderns (2015).
 His third collection of poems Gangs of Shadow was published by Arc in 2014 and his fourth collection of poems Return of the Gift appeared from the same publisher in 2018.
-His edited collection of essays John Keats in Context appeared from Cambridge University Press in 2017, and in the same year The Romantic Poetry Handbook, co-authored with Madeleine Callaghan, was published by Wiley Blackwell.
+His edited collection of essays John Keats in Context came out from Cambridge University Press in 2017, and in the same year The Romantic Poetry Handbook, co-authored with Madeleine Callaghan, was published by Wiley Blackwell.
 Professor O'Neill is writing a book on Shakespeare and English Poetry for OUP.

 He is an associate editor on the multi-volume Johns Hopkins edition of Shelley's poetry.
 The third volume appeared in 2012 and received the 2013 Richard J. Finneran Award from the Society for Textual Scholarship.
 He is co-editing (with Timothy Webb) The Prose of Percy Bysshe Shelley 1818-1822 for OUP.
 This project was awarded an MHRA Research Associateship (holder Dr Paige Tovey) for 2010-11 and 2011-12.

 Professor O’Neill has received the following awards for his poetry: an Eric Gregory Award in 1983 and a Cholmondeley Award from the Society of Authors in 1990.
-He has successfully supervised research degrees on Shelley (Mary as well as Percy Bysshe); P. B. Shelley and Keats; Romantic Poetry and Wallace Stevens; Romantic Literature and Dream Poetry; Victorian Medievalism; Elegy in Douglas Dunn and Tony Harrison; The Great War and Irish Poetry; Olive Schreiner; Hart Crane's poetry; John Montague's poetry; a study of Yeats, Byron, and Shelley; the Decadent Image in 1890s poetry; the responses of Wordsworth and Coleridge to Shakespeare; Gary Snyder and Romanticism; narrative and identity in Keats's poetry;voice and reception in Tennyson, Browning and other Victorian poets;the influence of Calderón and Goethe on Shelley; Wordsworth's unachievable style, 1797-1805; lyric individuality in Clare, Hopkins, and Edward Thomas; John Clare and 'the Art of "Is"'; Silence in P. B. Shelley, Robert Browning, W. B. Yeats, and T. S. Eliot; nostalgia and homesickness in Emily Brontë; Coleridge's legal reflections, 1794-1797; Edward Thomas and Post-Paterian Romanticism.
+He has successfully supervised research degrees on Shelley (Mary as well as Percy Bysshe); P. B. Shelley and Keats; Romantic Poetry and Wallace Stevens; Romantic Literature and Dream Poetry; Victorian Medievalism; Elegy in Douglas Dunn and Tony Harrison; The Great War and Irish Poetry; Olive Schreiner; Hart Crane's poetry; John Montague's poetry; a study of Yeats, Byron, and Shelley; the Decadent Image in 1890s poetry; the responses of Wordsworth and Coleridge to Shakespeare; Gary Snyder and Romanticism; narrative and identity in Keats's poetry;voice and reception in Tennyson, Browning and other Victorian poets;the influence of Calderón and Goethe on Shelley; Wordsworth's unachievable style, 1797-1805; lyric individuality in Clare, Hopkins, and Edward Thomas; John Clare and 'the Art of "Is"'; Silence in P. B. Shelley, Robert Browning, W. B. Yeats, and T. S. Eliot; nostalgia and homesickness in Emily Brontë; Coleridge's legal reflections, 1794-1797; and vital instability in the poetry of Byron and Shelley.
 He is happy to supervise postgraduates in any area of his research interests.

 - American Studies